BND Hamburger Icon

 • 8×8: 8×8, our top pick for basic business phone service, also includes IVR.
 You can use 8×8’s drag-and-drop feature to arrange your IVR menu in exactly the order you prefer.
 Read our 8×8 review to learn more about what comes with an 8×8 account.

-• Go Answer: Go Answer is our top inbound call center service for small businesses.
-Your Go Answer services will include IVR; at an additional cost, you can hire the company to record your IVR greeting.
+Go Answer: Go Answer is our top inbound call center service for small businesses.
+Your Go Answer services will include IVR; at an additional cost, you can hire the company to record your IVR greeting, though doing this yourself or using an included automated voice saves you precious money.
 Read our Go Answer review to learn more about the features this highly trustworthy inbound call center service offers.

 Key TakeawayKey takeaway